symbol/symbol-docs/source/concepts/transaction.rst

 |codename|'s public network has a rewrite limit of ``398`` blocks, being this limit :ref:`configurable per network <config-network-properties>`.
 Once a transaction has more than ``maxRollBackConfirmations`` value, it cannot be reversed.

-..
-From experience, forks that are deeper than 20 blocks do not happen, unless there is a severe problem with the blockchain due to a bug in the code or an attack.

 ******
 Guides